 You can leave your books at home

-Reading ranks alongside sleeping, and relaxing, as activities you abandoned when you decided to travel with young ‘uns.
-You’re going to have to read your beach lit on the train each morning – not on an actual beach.
+Reading ranks alongside sleeping, and relaxing, as activities you abandoned when you decided to travel with young children.
+You’re going to have to read your new Ian Rankin on the train each morning when you get back to work – not on an actual beach.

 You have to talk to people

-On the other hand, when the twentieth consecutive well-wisher tells you your kid is adorable when they’ve been screaming for the last three hours, you might just snap and join in.
+On the other hand, when the twentieth consecutive well-wisher tells you your kid is adorable when they’ve been screaming for the last three hours, you might just snap and join in with the baby.